“The great modern crimes

 The question, then, is the size of the gap.
 Between the person who signs the letters and the person who gives the speeches.
 Between the voice caught on tape and the voice broadcast to the nation.
 Some leaders maintain coherence.
 Others fracture.
 The Nagel Index measures which.

-Abraham Lincoln — split word cloud portrait, public and private vocabulary
+Abraham Lincoln — calligraphic split-face portrait of public and private vocabulary

 0.41 — medium